dan-codes1/RideShareLyft/README.md

 # README

 ## Description
-This app shows the user their current location on a map.
+This app shows the user their current location on a map and allows them to search and find multiple routes to a desination.
 It also shows the user's ride history.

 ## BUGS
 There is a known bug (warning) with a decsription: